-Some years ago our team was working with an Accounting Firm, we were in the middle of an on-going IT Project to address a few issues that had risen to the attention of their Executive team.
+Some years ago our team was working with an Accounting Firm.
+We were in the middle of on-going IT Projects to address a few critical issues.
 They were in dire need of a network refresh.
-Their end users were experiencing significant network delays and latency, and as a result, they were quite convinced of the need to upgrade existing routers and switches.
-The challenges and issues were obvious, and could be seen and felt; no hard selling or convincing needed.
-Infrastructure improvements were made and network performance improved substantially.
+The end users were experiencing significant network delays and latency, which convinced them of the need to upgrade existing routers and switches.
+They could clearly see and feel the challenges and issues, eliminating the need for hard selling or convincing.
+They took action, made infrastructure improvements, and substantially improved network performance.

 While performing an assessment of their network, we became aware that their data and servers were not being backed up.
 They did have a home grown backup solution writing data onto an external hard drive; but it was a very outdated approach, an old drive, and the process had never been tested.
 This amazing accounting firm did not have off-site backups!
 We explained the risks and limitations with their existing backup approach, discussed the importance of having a business continuity plan, but as Nassim Taleb could explain; we tend as humans to be narrow minded in our beliefs about the world, and once we have an embedded idea we tend to cling onto it tightly.

-Cloud based backup solutions are becoming very affordable, if you don’t have copies of your data off-site, you are exposing yourself to unnecessary risks.
+Cloud based backup solutions are becoming very affordable.
+Frankly, if you don’t have copies of your data off-site you are exposing yourself to unnecessary risks.
 If you need advice on an affordable solution, speak to your IT Provider or drop us a note.
 You should also actively test your backups, performing data restores and verifying that your backups “really, really” are working.
 We’ve seen what happens when disaster recovery exercises do not happen, and folks; it is not pretty!!

-In The Black Sawn, Taleb explains that humans incorrectly categorize data into “narrative fallacies", where we create very linear narratives to describe our current situation.
-Due to how much information we have to process each and every day, our brains tend to weed out anything we deem less important.
+In The Black Sawn, Taleb explains that humans incorrectly categorize data into “narrative fallacies”.
+We create very linear narratives to describe our current situation.
+Our brains tend to weed out anything we deem less important.
+Consequently, due to how much information we have to process each and every day.
 We have a hard time realizing, that we don’t know – what we don’t know.
-We just aren’t good at making predictions, and at times are so overwhelmed we block out risks or believe “it won’t happen to me”.
+We just aren’t good at making predictions.
+Plus, there are moments when we feel so overwhelmed that we block out risks or believe “it won’t happen to me”.